 Priming Your Coils

-There’s nothing more important than priming your coils, so before we take that first puff, make sure those cotton wicks are soaked.
+There’s nothing more important than priming your coils, so before you take that first puff, make sure those cotton wicks are fairly soaked.

-- Using a pipette or dropper, place 2 or 3 drops of e liquid directly into the open holes that lead to the wicking material.
+- Place 2 or 3 drops of e liquid from the bottle directly into the open holes that lead to the cotton wicking material.

-- Insert the coil into the tank, fill the tank with e liquid, and allow it to rest for 3 to 5 minutes.
+- Insert the coil into the tank.
+Fill the tank with e liquid and allow it to rest for at least 5 minutes.

-- Without pressing the fire button, take 2 or 3 short drags, as this will allow the wick to soak up additional liquid.
+- Without pressing the fire button, take a few short drags, as this will allow the wick to soak up additional liquid.

-For the first minute or so, or the first few drags, start on a lower wattage and work upwards to your desired level.
+For the first minute or so, start on a lower wattage and work upwards to your desired level.
 If the coil is rated at 1 4 watts max, take a few drags at around 10 watts.